Code-Institute-Submissions/Lomasney-Motors/README.md

   so I thought it would be a good idea to put my skills to some real life use and build a simple yet effective website that will allow the business to create a stronger online presence, expand its customer base and showcase what the services they offer.

-- I would like to thank my mentor Brian Macaria for all his help and support throughout this process.
+- I would like to thank my mentor Brian Macaria for all his help and support throughout this project.

 - I would also like to thank Basil Alrawi for the fantastic images he produced for this website.